STAIRlab/sees/README.md

 <br>

-`sees` is a finite element rendering library that leverages modern web technologies to produce sharable, efficient, and detailed renderings.
+`veux` is a finite element rendering library that leverages modern web technologies to produce sharable, efficient, and detailed renderings.
-Unlike most tools that only provide temporary visualization, `sees` generates persistent 3D models that can be stored in files, shared with colleagues, and viewed with any standard 3D model viewer.
+Unlike most tools that only provide temporary visualization, `veux` generates persistent 3D models that can be stored in files, shared with colleagues, and viewed with any standard 3D model viewer.
 This means anyone can interact with the renderings without needing to install specialized software or even Python.